Your brain workout can consist of any number of activities, couldn't it?

 I have also tried the Lumosity program, and Mind Sparke Brain Fitness Pro, and Brain Builder by Advanced Brain Technologies.

-I have not done puzzles or sudoku or cross words because I do suspect that those tools exercise neurons quite the way I want mine exercised.
+I have not done puzzles or sudoku or cross words because I do suspect that those tools exercise neurons not quite the way I want mine exercised.

 As I continued my search for brain work out information, I discovered a number or resources, and the combination of them helped me to have more confidence in the sum total of what I was reading.